open-rmf/rmf_demos/rmf_demos_tasks/README.md

   ```
   ros2 run rmf_demos_tasks direct_patrol -F tinyRobot -R tinyRobot1 -s pantry -f lounge -n 2 --use_sim_time
   ```
-- `dispatch_multi_clean`
+- `dispatch_clean`

-  This script provides users the option of requesting a specific robot to clean multiple cleaning zones within a single task.
-You will need to specify the desired cleaning zones `-z`.
+  This script submits a cleaning task.
+The `-cs` flag takes in the desired cleaning zone as an argument.
+You may also choose to specify a robot to perform the cleaning task by providing a fleet name `-F` and robot name `-R`.

   Example for Hotel world:
   ```
-  ros2 run rmf_demos_tasks dispatch_multi_clean -F cleanerBotA -R cleanerBotA_2 -z clean_lobby clean_waiting_area --use_sim_time
+  ros2 run rmf_demos_tasks dispatch_clean -cs clean_lobby -F cleanerBotA -R cleanerBotA_1 --use_sim_time
   ```
 - `dispatch_multi_delivery`